avinash-chouhan/seg-mentor/README.md

 1. **Play** with segmentation using with our pre-trained models, by downloading them from *releases*, and jumping to **Test** below.
 Or, just [***jupyter***](http://jupyter.org/install) the [play-with-me notebook](play-with-me.ipynb )

-<br> If you want to train a segmentation net
+<br> If you want to train a segmentation net:
 1. **Download pre-trained models** :
     1. Checkpoints for ImageNet-pretrained slim FE checkpoints using links in [tensorflow/models/research/slim](https://github.com/hailotech/tf-models-hailofork/tree/master/research/slim)
         .
 If needed, get missing ones (ResNet18, ..) from http://dropbox/TBD (translated from pytorch-vision by benevolent Hailo ML team).